deniel666/FPF_/FPF-Spec.md

 * role enactment and assignment,
 * method/service signatures,
 * guards and bridges in Part B/C,
-* publication and view operators in Part E, and any other `U.Signature` whose **Vocabulary** row declares n-ary relations or operators across Part A/B/C/E.
+* publication and view operators in Part E, and any other `U.Signature` whose **Vocabulary** row declares n‑ary relations or operators across Part A/B/C/E.

 In practice, existing episteme and drafts **frequently conflate**:

-1. the **place** in a relation (“the 2nd argument, named Subject”),
+1. the **place/position** in a signatured structure (relation/operator/record/port bundle; e.g. “the 2nd argument, named Subject”),
-2. the **kind of value** that may occupy that place (`U.Entity`, `U.Holon`, …), and
+2. the **kind of value** that may fill that position (`U.Entity`, `U.Holon`, …), and
 3. the **reference/identifier** we actually store there (`…Id`, `…Ref`).

-This produces subtle bugs:
+This produces subtle bugs (elaborated in A.6.5:2):

-* misuse of “Subject/Object” as slot names for very different kinds,
+* misuse of “Subject/Object” as SlotKind‑like names for very different ValueKinds (explicitly banned for episteme Tech names by E.10),
-* “Ref” suffix attached to both **entities and fields**,
+* the `…Ref` suffix attached to both conceptual values and reference fields, erasing ValueKind vs RefKind,
-* mixed reasoning about “role”, “slot”, and “object”,
+* mixed reasoning about “role”, “slot”, and “filler” as if they were the same layer,
-* fragile substitution rules (“can I plug this module here?”) that depend on informal judgement.
+* fragile substitution questions (“can I plug this module here?”) that depend on informal judgement rather than SlotSpec laws.

+A second, subtler conflation appears in prose: authors mix **binding / initialization / assignment / substitution / retargeting / mutation / passing** as if they were synonyms for “put something in a slot”.
+This blurs the intended discipline precisely in the places where FPF must be crisp (signatures, morphisms, bridges, and viewing operators).

-`U.RelationSlotDiscipline` pins a **single, reusable discipline** over `U.Signature` so that **every position in a relation** is described with:
+`U.RelationSlotDiscipline` pins a **single, reusable discipline** over `U.Signature` so that **every position in an n‑ary signature** is described with:

-* a **SlotKind** — *where* in the relation,
+* a **SlotKind** — *where* in the signature,
-* a **ValueKind** — *what sort of thing* may occupy that place, and
+* a **ValueKind** — *what sort of thing* may fill that place, and
-* a **RefKind** — *how we point at it* in episteme (identifier / handle), if at all.
+* a **RefKind** — *how we point at it* in episteme (identifier / handle), if at all,

+**and** it standardises the **lexicon for operations over slots** so that extension texts can describe “early vs late binding”, “retargeting”, and “by‑value edits” without collapsing layers.

-This pattern makes slot discipline explicit and shareable across **epistemes, roles, methods, services, bridges, guards, and all other `U.Signature`d calculi**: any “parameter list”, “port list”, or “coordinate tuple” for an n-ary relation in FPF **is** a set of SlotSpecs governed by this discipline.
+This pattern makes slot discipline explicit and shareable across **epistemes, roles, methods, services, bridges, guards, and all other `U.Signature`d calculi**: any “parameter list”, “port list”, “field set”, or “coordinate tuple” for an n‑ary signature in FPF **is** a set of SlotSpecs governed by this discipline.

 ### A.6.5:2 - Problem (symptoms in FPF)

 Typical failure modes the pattern is designed to eliminate:

-1. **Slot vs value vs ref confusion.** episteme fields such as `DescribedEntityRef` are sometimes treated as:
+1. **Slot vs value vs ref confusion.**
+   Episteme fields such as `DescribedEntityRef` are sometimes treated as:

    * the **slot** (“the described entity position”),
    * the **value kind** (“the described entity type”), and
    * a **reference field** (“this is the pointer we store”).

    Reasoning about substitution (“can I swap one described entity for another?”) then mixes three levels at once.

 2. **Kernel types misused as slot names.**
    Kernel concepts like `U.Entity` or `U.Holon` are used directly as slot names (“the `U.Entity` of this episteme”), hiding the difference between: